grofz/aoc2017/README.md

 15. Dueling Generators
     - generate sequence of numbers and compare their bit values
     - using "btest" and other bit manipulation procedures
+16. Permutation Promenade
+    - simulate operations with a string (swaps, shifts)
+    - repeat for an astronomical number of times in Part 2
+    - then evaluate the repeating pattern